-The Bylaw Enforcement Officer Level 1 course will teach students about the court system in B.C. and Canada, the Canadian Charter of Rights and Freedom, privacy legislation, human rights, the rules of evidence, civil/criminal liability, the Criminal Code of Canada, and federal, provincial and municipal legislation, including various local government statutes.
+The Bylaw Enforcement Officer Level 1 course will teach students about the court system in British Columbia and Canada.
+Students will learn about the Canadian Charter of Rights and Freedom, privacy legislation, human rights, the rules of evidence, civil/criminal liability, the Criminal Code of Canada, and federal, provincial and municipal legislation, including various local government statutes.
 Students will also learn note taking, report writing, statement taking and interviewing skills, as well as relevant communication and active listening skills.

 Minimum 18 years of age or out of school for a minimum of 1 year.

 Bylaw Enforcement Officer 2

 - Communication / active listening.

 - Interviewing, statement taking.